julianrosen/erdos_dl_recanvo_project/README.md

 The recordings were taken in a real-world setting, in a number of long sessions held at different locations (later broken into clips), and were categorized on the spot by the speaker's caregiver based on context, non-verbal cues, and familiarity with the speaker.
 There are several predefined categories such as self talk, frustrated, delighted, request, etc. Caregivers could also specify custom categories.

 #### Our goal:
-To training a model, per individual, to accurately predict labels.
-These models should improving upon previous work; see below.
+To training a model, per individual, that to accurately predicts labels and improvesing upon previous work.

 #### Related work:
  There have been a few publications on classifying vocalization in the ReCANVo dataset.
 Most relevant to our work are the two papers: